-Are you trying to better communicate with physicians?
+Are you trying to better communicate with healthcare providers?
 Or patients?

 While our client includes the pharmaceutical manufacturer and our channels include ambulatory EHRs, e-prescribe software, and hospitals, our real value is in the connections we make for them with the physicians.
 Ultimately, how we can make the connections that allow the patient to be more adherent, more often to their treatment plans.